BrianChung10/SOP/README.md

 2) Add (shifted) deflation

 ## Stage 3: Nonlinear ODEs
-1) Idea: use finite difference of Poisson turn into nonlinear systems
+1) Idea: use finite difference of Poisson to turn into nonlinear systems